 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you or a family member is addicted to drugs and would like to get off of them.
+Call for an appointment with your health care provider if you or a family member is using a substance and wants to stop.
 Also call if you have been cut off from your drug supply and are at risk of withdrawal.
-Most employers also offer referral services for their employees with substance use problems.
+Most employers offer referral services for their employees with substance use problems.

 Drug education programs can be helpful.
 Parents can have a strong influence on their children by teaching them about the harms of using substances.